 Enable TRIM/Discard operations for KVM-based clouds

-Issuing TRIM/Discard commands (trims), the Operating System notifies the underlying storage device which data is marked as deleted in the filesystem and can be effectively erased from the physical media.
-Trim in the ATA command set (known as UNMAP in the SCSI command set) is well-known by storage vendors and has been in the Linux kernel for a long time.
-Supported in most used Linux filesystems (ext4, XFS, Btrfs, and so on), these commands help reduce SSD drive wearing and prevent progressive performance degradation of write operations in long-term use.
+Issuing TRIM/Discard commands (trims), the Operating System notifies the underlying storage device which data is marked as deleted in the file system and can be effectively erased from the physical media.
+TRIM in the ATA command set (known as UNMAP in the SCSI command set) is well-known by storage vendors and has been in the Linux kernel for a long time.
+Supported in most used Linux file systems (ext4, XFS, Btrfs, and so on), these commands help reduce SSD drive wearing and prevent progressive performance degradation of write operations in long-term use.

 This document covers all steps needed to configure and enable trims inside virtual machines (VMs) and ensure these commands are propagated to the storage system.
 The steps are for virtio-scsi (/dev/sd*) and virtio-blk (/dev/vd*) virtual disks.